Meet the Curators

 His interests include science and policy of the atmosphere, particularly climate change and its impacts.
 His Earth system research explores the potential effects of global warming, including the consequences for the major ice sheets and sea level, ecosystems and species, and the nitrogen cycle.
 He served as a lead author of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, which won the 2007 Nobel Peace Prize, and is a member of the National Research Council's Panel on Alternative Liquid Transportation Fuels.

-In the late 1980's, Dr. Oppenheimer and a handful of other scientists organized two workshops under the auspices of the United Nations that helped precipitate the negotiations that resulted in the United Nations Framework Convention on Climate Change (signed at the 1992 Earth Summit) and the Kyoto Protocol.
-He is also a co-founder of the Climate Action Network.
+In the late 1980's, Dr. Oppenheimer and a handful of other scientists organized two workshops under the auspices of the United Nations that helped precipitate the negotiations resulting in the United Nations Framework Convention on Climate Change (signed at the 1992 Earth Summit) and the Kyoto Protocol.
+He is also a cofounder of the Climate Action Network.

 Prior to his position at the Environmental Defense Fund, where he still serves as Science Advisor, Dr. Oppenheimer served as Atomic and Molecular Astrophysicist at the Harvard-Smithsonian Center for Astrophysics and Lecturer on Astronomy at Harvard University.
 He received an S.B. in chemistry from M.I.T., a Ph.D. in chemical physics from the University of Chicago, and pursued post-doctoral research at the Harvard-Smithsonian Center for Astrophysics.